-Minelab specifies that the Equinox series benefits from having the Multi-IQ technology, so it’s assuring to know that the Equinox 600 doesn’t fall short in that.
+Minelab specifies that the Equinox series benefits from having the Multi-IQ technology, so it’s assuring to know that the (link to Amazon) 👉 Equinox 600 doesn’t fall short in that.
 But where else does it fall short?

 - The Equinox 600 has three detect modes, while the 800 has 4 detect modes.